jasonbayton/11ty/_src/android/android-enterprise-faq/android-enterprise-on-xr-devices.md

 ### What devices are available?

 - **Samsung Galaxy XR** - the only shipping Android XR headset (launched October 2025).
-Samsung Knox management is also available
+Samsung Knox management is also available.
+Samsung has committed to five years of software and security updates for Galaxy XR
 - **XREAL Project Aura**, **Samsung smart glasses**, and **Google AI glasses** are announced for 2026 but not yet available

 ### What should I plan for?